johnkerl/miller/docs/src/manpage.md

                                 --gen-step, and --gen-stop values.
 See also the seqgen verb, which is more useful/intuitive.
        --ijson                  Use JSON format for input data.
+       --ijsonl                 Use JSON Lines format for input data.
        --inidx                  Use NIDX format for input data.
        --io {format name}       Use format name for input and output data.
 For
                                 example: `--io csv` is the same as `--csv`.